"Hey, you

 7. Once autumn comes and Andrew goes back to his jeans and

-flannel shirts, he's gonna get real tired of hearing "I'm a lumberjack
+flannel shirts, he's gonna get real tired of hearing "I'm a

 and I'm OK!
-I sleep all night and I work all day!"* every time he
+I sleep all night and I work all day!"* every

 enters a room.